jddes/Frequency-comb-DPLL/README.md

 Getting started
 ---------------------------

+The control software was tested using __WinPython-64bit-3.6.1.0Qt5__ and __WPy64-312100__.
+To launch the GUI:
+1. Download the source code here
+2. Install WinPython
+3. Start a "WinPython Command Prompt"
+4. Navigate to the ```digital_servo_python_gui``` subfolder
+5. Run ```python XEM_GUI3.py```

-1. Download the required files from the "Releases section" (https://github.com/jddes/Frequency-comb-DPLL/releases/latest):
+~~1.
+Download the required files from the "Releases section" (https://github.com/jddes/Frequency-comb-DPLL/releases/latest):
 	a.
 The full source code repository to have access to the Python GUI, and b.
 The SD card image for the Red Pitaya (red_pitaya_dpll_2017-05-31.zip)
-2. Read and follow the "Instructions and operation manual for RedPitaya DPLL.pdf" file.
+2. Read and follow the "Instructions and operation manual for RedPitaya DPLL.pdf" file.~~

 Software versions
 ---------------------------
-Required Python distribution is WinPython-64bit-3.7.2 (https://sourceforge.net/projects/winpython/files/WinPython_3.7/3.7.2.0/).
+~~Required Python distribution is WinPython-64bit-3.7.2 (https://sourceforge.net/projects/winpython/files/WinPython_3.7/3.7.2.0/).
-The FPGA Vivado project was compiled in Vivado 2015.4, but simply using the software doesn't require installing Vivado.
+The FPGA Vivado project was compiled in Vivado 2015.4, but simply using the software doesn't require installing Vivado.~~

 Additional information